LithiumHou/SigXTalk/vignettes/Demo_HNSCC.md

 ```
 system2(conda_python, args = c("./pythoncodes/main.py"))
 ```
-SigXTalk offers tunable hyperparameters using Argparser.
-If you want to adjust them (for example, the learning rate and the batch size), you can run the following:
+SigXTalk offers tunable hyperparameters using the Argparser module in Python.
+If you want to adjust these hyperparameters (for example, the learning rate and the batch size), you can run the following:
 ```
-system2(conda_python, args = c("./pythoncodes/main.py", paste("--lr",0.02), paste("--batch_size",128)))
+system2(conda_python, args = c("./pythoncodes/main.py", paste("--lr",0.005), paste("--batch_size",128)))

 ```
 The output of SigXTalk is saved in "./results/result_demo.csv".
 The well-trained deep learning model is saved as "./results/demo_model.pth".
 You may edit these paths and file names in "./pythoncodes/main.py"